Best Management Practices SeriesWhat is a "best management practice?"

 The book details how to diagnose subsurface drainage problems, and

-drainage coefficient, drainpipe depth, spacing, sizing and layout.
+including drainage coefficient, drainpipe depth, spacing, sizing

-and contractors.
-Inspection, maintenance, and troubleshooting are
+landowners and contractors.
+Inspection, maintenance, and troubleshooting

-also covered.
+are also covered.
 Key legislation and a glossary round out the 64-page

 book.